moredrowsy/algorithms_i/README.md

 - Binomial Coefficient
 - Floyd's Algorithm: Finding the shortest paths array
 - Chain Matrix Multiplication: Finding the optinum order to multiply matrices

+## Backtracking Algorithms

+- n-Queens: Find all the possible valid queen positions in a chest board